joshukraine/ofreport.com-v1/source/articles/2018-09-vision-to-reality.html.markdown

 ### CMO 2018 Recap

 After taking a season off in 2017, CMO came back with a bang in 2018!
-There’s a lot to tell — more than we have room for here.
+There's a lot to tell — more than we have room for here.
 We had an outstanding team of men, and God blessed the advancement of His Gospel.
-If you’d like to learn more, please check out my recent post over on ETO’s blog: [CMO 2018 Recap](https://euroteamoutreach.org/blog/2018/09/cmo-recap){: target="_blank"}.
+If you'd like to learn more, please check out my recent post over on ETO's blog: [CMO 2018 Recap](https://euroteamoutreach.org/blog/2018/09/cmo-recap){: target="_blank"}.

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/cmo-2018-showing-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/cmo-2018-showing-2000w.jpg)
 {: .article-image .article-image--has-caption}